dlang/DIPs/DIPs/DIP1xxx-mvf.md

 It is not apparent why D does not support binary assignment operators for properties.
 We are left to assume that the design and implementation or properties in D is simply [unfinished business](http://forum.dlang.org/post/mgja40$2dhp$1@digitalmars.com), as no one has taken the initiative to work out the design and do the implementation.

-### Modeling Power & Modern Convenience: Two pillars of D
+### Modeling power & modern convenience: Two pillars of D

 Properties in D provide support for two of its fundamental pillars: Modeling Power and Modern Convenience.
 However, the implementation is incomplete without binary assignment operators, so users are not able to completely encapsulate their implementation behind the property abstraction, nor provide the full convenience of that abstraction to their users.